CheukH/Capstone-2024/README.md

 ## Capstone Project: Seoul Bike Sharing Demand
 The main purpose of this project is to analyze weather data, date information, and the count of rented bikes per hour obtained from the bike sharing systems in Seoul to uncover the behaviors of rental bike users and predict rental bike demand.
 In this project, clustering techniques (K-prototypes algorithm) are employed to group data based on their similarity or closeness to each other to explore the patterns of rental behavior.
 Besides, four regression models, including Gradient Boosting Machine (GBM), CUBIST Model,  Multi Layer Perceptron (MLP), and Ridge Regression are developed to predict the rental bike demand.
 R-squared (R²), Mean Squared Error (MSE), and Mean Absolute Error (MAE) are used for evaluating the models.
-A comprehensive literature review has been conducted ([Link to the Literature Review](https://docs.google.com/document/d/1sqTORA32Se4JmtVdVK5740BeO6WkfOU1EqcC-7tXJQg/edit?usp=sharing))